Casraw/digibyte-ckpool/README.md

 ## Prerequisites

 - **Docker** and **Docker Compose** installed on your system.
-- Enough disk space to store the DigiByte blockchain data.
+- Sufficient disk space (at least 40GB+ to accommodate the DigiByte blockchain plus some overhead).

 ---